Remote Experiment Design

 Using Your Own Data

 You can add your own data in Corpus to replay previously recorded ADC or PZ5 signals.
-Please see the 'Inputting Fake Data' section of the Corpus manual for more details.
+Please see the 'Inputting Fake Data' section of the Corpus User Guide for more details.

 Exporting Your Experiment to Another Computer